Mosul: Iraq recovers 61 bodies as airstrikes probed

 - Iraqi military: There are no signs at the scene that airstrikes are behind mass casualties

-Irbil, Iraq (CNN)The Iraqi military says it has pulled dozens of dead bodies from the rubble of a home in Mosul after allegations emerged that around 200 civilians had been killed in airstrikes in the area over several days.
+Irbil, Iraq (CNN)The Iraqi military says it has pulled dozens of dead bodies from the rubble of a home in Mosul after allegations emerged that around 200 civilians had been killed in airstrikes in the city over several days.

 The bodies recovered are among the first details to emerge since the defense departments from both Iraq and the United States launched formal investigations Saturday into airstrikes between March 17 and 23 in the city's west.